-Veterans must complete and submit Intent to Enroll and Statement of Responsibility forms for DVA benefits each term.
-Forms are available on the Financial Aid website under Veterans Links & Forms (www.asumidsouth.edu/financialaid/) or may be picked up at the Financial Aid Office.
-The request serves as the veteran's authorization to submit an enrollment certification to the Department of Veterans Affairs.
+All persons who will be using educational assistance from the DVA must complete and submit Intent to Enroll and Statement of Responsibility forms for DVA benefits each term.
+Forms are available on the Financial Aid website under Veterans Links & Forms (www.asumidsouth. edu/financialaid/) or may be picked up at the Financial Aid Office.
+All persons who will be using educational assistance from the DVA must complete a Transcript Credit Evaluation form in the Registrar's Office before credits are evaluated and accepted for placement on their ASU Mid-South transcript.
+They will also need to submit a copy of their Military transcript if applicable.
+The request serves as the student's authorization to submit an enrollment certification to the Department of Veterans Affairs.